-If you shared a Google Docs document with someone, but you no longer want them to have access to that document, you can stop sharing it with them by simply adjusting the sharing settings.
+If you shared a Google Docs document with someone, but you no longer want them to have access to that document, you can remove them by simply adjusting the sharing settings.
 Here’s how.

 There are two ways you can share a Google Docs document—by link-sharing or by adding someone to a document using their email.
 You can unshare a Google Doc no matter which method was originally used to share it, but the steps are a bit different for each.

 If you invited someone to a Google Doc using their email, then unsharing the document is as simple as removing their email from it.

 To get started, open the Google Docs document you’d like to stop sharing.
 In the top-right corner of the window, you’ll see a “Share” button.
 If you hover your cursor over this button, a tooltip will appear telling you how many people you’ve shared the document with.
 Go ahead and click it.